Short answer

 Now: Phase 1

-The core stack is running: TEE-based validator network, standard EVM execution, ZK-STARK attestation proofs, and Bitcoin anchoring.
+The core stack is running: TEE-based validator network, standard EVM execution, AES-256-GCM protocol-level encryption, and Bitcoin anchoring.
 The testnet is where all of this is being tested under real (if controlled) conditions.

 Observable at explorer.aeredium.io now.